Posted in

 • Currently be homeless or at immediate risk of becoming homeless.

-• Be a resident of Oregon (or the county providing assistance).
+• Be a resident of Oregon (or the county assisting).

 • Show proof of emergency (e.g., eviction notice, domestic violence, medical hardship).